zhujinxuan/redux-declare/README.md

 1. Promise-like Async Actions: Dispatch Async Actions with Status Change.
 2. Declarative Reducers and Actions: As easy as Redux-act/Redux-actions for Synchronic operations.
+3. Neater thunk code: Do not need to rewrite `type` and `status` in thunk code.

 # Install